 Baskets In The Woods

-Zvanut is also a competition winner, winning 20 ribbons over 7 years and Best of Show in 2013 & 2019 at The Great Allentown Fair.
+Zvanut is also a competition winner, winning 32 ribbons over 9 years and Best of Show in 2013 & 2019 at The Great Allentown Fair.
 These baskets include a large creel-shaped bicycle basket, a cane non-traditional Nantucket basket purse with lid, a small ash back pack, large Nantucket bucket, a two-tone Nantucket Fruit Bowl Nantucket ‘Jailhouse’ swing handled oval.
-She has placed second and third seven times at the North Carolina Basketry Association Guild Exhibit.
+She has placed second and third nine times at the North Carolina Basketry Association Guild Exhibit.

 Debbi dyes most of her own reed and weaving materials and love to create deep, vibrant hues and an occasional lighter shade to compliment the darks.
 She enjoys designing a basket with a pattern-symmetrical patterns – these are always challenging and fun.